-G.Investigation, Determination, Imposition and Review
+F. Investigation, Determination, Imposition and Review

-- 1) The Senior Vice President Rules & Competition shall investigate all facts concerning any alleged tournament violation of an ATP rule or regulation and shall provide written notice of such investigation to the tournament involved.
-The tournament shall be given at least five (5) days (excluding weekends) to provide to the Senior Vice President Rules & Competition, directly or through counsel, such evidence as the tournament deems to be relevant to the investigation.
-The Senior Vice President Rules & Competition shall conduct the investigation in consultation with the applicable ATP Regional EVP or SVP. - 2) Upon the completion of his investigation, the Senior Vice President Rules & Competition shall determine the innocence or guilt of the tournament involved and, in the latter case, shall state in writing the facts as found by him, his conclusions and the penalty to be imposed on the tournament.
-A copy of the decision of the Senior Vice President Rules & Competition shall be promptly delivered to the tournament with copies to the ATP CEO and the applicable ATP Regional EVP or SVP.
+- 1) The Senior Vice President Rules & Competition/ATP Members Fines Committee, as applicable, shall investigate all facts concerning any alleged tournament violation of an ATP rule or regulation and shall provide written notice of such investigation to the tournament involved.
+The tournament shall be given at least five (5) days (excluding weekends) to provide to the Senior Vice President Rules & Competition/ATP Members Fine Committee, directly or through counsel, such evidence as the tournament deems to be relevant to the investigation.
+The Senior Vice President Rules & Competition/ATP Members Fine Committee shall conduct the investigation in consultation with the applicable ATP Regional EVP or SVP. - 2) Upon the completion of the investigation, the Senior Vice President Rules & Competition/ATP Members Fine Committee, as applicable, shall determine the innocence or guilt of the tournament involved and, in the latter case, shall state in writing the facts as found by him, his conclusions and the penalty to be imposed on the tournament.
+A copy of the decision of the Senior Vice President Rules & Competition/ATP Members Fine Committee shall be promptly delivered to the tournament with copies to the ATP CEO, or in the case of Standards Violations, the ATP Members Fine Committee up to \$10,000 or the ATP Standards Committee for fines over \$10.000 and the applicable ATP Regional EVP or SVP.